milasudril/harvester/README.md

   * `raise(const char* message);`, that is called up on does not return.
   * `progress(double x)`, that is called regulary during the extraction process.

 The archive content is extracted to a uniqe directory inside `dest_dir`.
 The unique directory name is accessible through the `name` method called on the returned `Directory` object.
 By default, the destructor will remove the created directory.
 If the directory should be kept, the method `release` needs to be called before the `Directory` object goes out of scope.
+Notice that `release` *does not* release the directory name from the object.
+Thus the caller *must not* try to deallocate the name.

 The "harvesting" is transactional.
 That is, if `extract` does not succeed, the all files are removed.